andrewpap22/Database_Management_System/README.md

 <hr>

 ### Compilation:
-> Go inside the Makefiles Directory and then for each of the HT or HP compile with:
+> Go inside the Makefiles Directory and then for each of the HT or HP or SHT compile with:

 ```bash
 $ make
 ```

 ### Execution:
-> Go inside the Makefiles Directory and then for each of the HT or HP run with:
+> Go inside the Makefiles Directory and then for each of the HT or HP or SHT run with:

 ```bash
 $ make run